manideep1108/synboost/README.md

 - Link to dataset of light data : https://www.kaggle.com/shashwatnaidu07/light-data-synboost
 - Link to dataset of w/o data generator: https://www.kaggle.com/shashwatnaidu/synboostwo-data-generator

-(For main model and light framework you can find labels under Dataset)
+(For main model and light framework you can find labels in the Dataset)

 ### Training